ZertoPublic/Z4K/docs/AdministrationGuide.md

 ##### Manually Trigger a Backup

-You must manually trigger a backup to create a retention set.
+You must manually trigger a backup to create an Extended Journal Copy.

 -	To manually trigger a backup, run the command:

 ```
-kubectl zrt ltr-backup [vpg-name] [checkpoint-id]
+kubectl zrt ltr-backup [vpg-name] [checkpoint]
 ```
+>Where [checkpoint ID] can be either an ID, or enter "latest" for the latest checkpoint.

 >	A backup task is triggered.
 When the task completes successfully, a retention set is created.